liprin1129/DataAnalyst/HomeWork/3. Data Wrangling/writeup.md

     <tag k="naptan:Landmark" v="Bottom of Steps" />
     ```

-Above code has 8 different keys, **k**, in a tag's attribute; **name, source, highway, alt_name, naptan:Street, naptan:Bearing, naptan:AtcoCode, naptan:Landmark**, and types of those keys' value are either strings or numbers.
+Above code has 8 different keys, **k**, in a tag element's attribute; **name, source, highway, alt_name, naptan:Street, naptan:Bearing, naptan:AtcoCode, naptan:Landmark**, and types of those keys' value are either strings or numbers.

 #### 1.3.
 Key and value of tag attributes

+To know whether the elements are meaningfule, in other words which information is the most dominant, I counted their children based on tag names.

 node                        | relation                  | way
 --------------------------- | ------------------------- | ----------------------